 Here’s what to do if you feel a lump:

-• See a doctor: First things first, call a primary care medical professional or gynecologist if you have one.
+• Consult a healthcare professional: First things first, call a primary care medical professional or gynecologist if you have one.
 If you don’t have a doctor you see regularly, contact a doctor’s office or clinic in your area.
 Make it clear that you’ve found a lump in your breast and you need a clinical exam.

-• Keep in mind that a physical examination may not give you the answer: The doctor may also need to order a mammogram, an ultrasound, or an MRI.
+• Remember that a physical examination may not give you the answer: The doctor may also need to order a mammogram, an ultrasound, or an MRI.
 That doesn’t mean you have breast cancer.

 • Try to remain calm: Remind yourself there’s a good chance that the lump is benign.
 You’re being proactive and doing the right thing by having it checked out.